Multi-period Mean-Buffered Probability of Exceedance in Defined Contribution Portfolio Optimization: Pre-commitment Mean--bPoE and Mean--CVaR

-We now formalize the equivalence between the precommitment Mean–CVaR and Mean–bPoE scalarization optimal sets by establishing a one-to-one correspondence between $\mathcal{S}_a(\alpha, \gamma_a)$ and $\mathcal{S}_o(D, \gamma_o)$ under appropriately calibrated parameters.
-Moreover, we will show that the corresponding points on these sets are attained by the same optimal control/threshold pair in each formulation.
-Each direction of this equivalence is captured in Lemmas~\ref{lem: Equiv_CVaR_to_bPoE} and~\ref{lem: Equiv_bPoE_to_CVaR}.
+We now formalize the equivalence between the pre-commitment Mean–CVaR and Mean–bPoE scalarization optimal sets by establishing a one-to-one correspondence between $\mathcal{S}_a(\alpha, \gamma_a)$ and $\mathcal{S}_o(D, \gamma_o)$ under appropriately calibrated parameters. {\sifin{Moreover, we will show that, for each such pair of corresponding points, there exists a control/threshold pair, not necessarily unique, that is optimal in both formulations and attains these points.}} Each direction of this equivalence is captured in Lemmas~\ref{lem: Equiv_CVaR_to_bPoE} and~\ref{lem: Equiv_bPoE_to_CVaR}.